 If you can’t agree a payment with the sheriff officers

-The local authority might try to take what you owe from your benefits - if you get any of the following:
+The local council might try to take what you owe from your benefits - if you get any of the following:

 Employment and Support Allowance

-If you don’t get benefits, the court will send you a ‘charge for payment’ letter.
+If deductions are not taken from your benefits, the sheriff officer will send you a 'charge for payment' letter.
 This asks you to pay the arrears within a particular time.
-The court will add the sheriff officer’s fees to what you owe.
+The sheriff officer’s fees will be added to what you owe.

-If you still need more time to pay, ask the court for a ‘time to pay order’.
-It’s a good idea to talk to an adviser at your nearest Citizens Advice about this.
+If you still need more time to pay, you can ask your local sheriff court for a 'time to pay order'.
+It’s a good idea to talk to an adviser at your nearest Citizens Advice Bureau about this.

 If you don’t pay after a charge for payment letter

-If you don’t pay by the date on your charge for payment letter, the local authority will ask sheriff officers to take the money you owe:
+If you don’t pay by the date on your charge for payment letter, the local council will ask sheriff officers to take the money you owe:

 from your earnings - they’ll contact your employer to do this